Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you invest for 30 years, you will get a life insurance value of:

 These are only rough estimates.
 But you need a lot of money invested for this insurance to be interesting.
 And even then, the amounts are relatively low.
 I prefer paying lower fees and being optimistic.
-But, for people already customers of VIAC, it is an interesting, although minimal, advantage.
+But, for people already customers of VIAC, it is an attractive, although minimal, advantage.

 Security